-Later on they took on other personal home computers like the Apple II, Commodore 64 and the Amiga.
+Later on, DataSoft went on to take on other personal home computers, computers like the Apple II, Commodore 64 and the Amiga.

 Employing around 50 people in 1983, 14 of which were in-house programmers.

-Pat wasn’t a programmer but a sales/marketing person with exceptionel people skills, skills which lent to a lot of negotiation and thereby acquiring licenses for their games from famous movies, cartoons and TV shows.
+Pat wasn’t a programmer but a sales/marketing person with exceptional people skills, skills which lent to a lot of negotiation and thereby also acquiring licenses for their games from famous movies, as seen below, cartoons and TV shows.